Anjigadu/datastructures/stack_articles.md

 3. Evaluation of Postfix Expression

  > Postfix expression evaluation can be done faster in computers since higher priority elements are present first

  > create a stack to store operands.

  > If operand push it to stack

  > If operator pop two elements from stack; perform operation and push the result into stack.

 4. Reverse a String using Stack

+ > Push all to stack and then pop all back

+ > Till n/2 , swap i , n-i

 5. Implement two stacks in an array